Skip To Main Content

 We make Country Day affordable because we understand that an independent and private school education can be expensive for many families.

-We are Country Day.
-From 18 months to 18 years of age, we are uniquely designed to help cultivate a passion for learning and independent thinking that prepares children to become exemplary citizens, confident leaders, and the best versions of themselves.
-There are many wonderful school opportunities throughout the Greater Cincinnati area, but we know our program, people, and place are unique.
 Our tuition assistance and scholarship programs are intended to maintain the cultural and economic diversity of the student body while providing exceptional curricular and co-curricular opportunities to students who might not otherwise be able to meet the full cost of a Country Day education.

 Key Facts & Figures